Gums are an integral and often overlooked part of the mouth.

 Gum swelling is caused by the buildup of plaque and subsequent bacteria.

 The colonization of the bacteria causes inflammation and other adverse conditions.
 This is gingivitis, an early stage of periodontal disease.

 Gingivitis, when ignored, can lead to even worse ailments.
 Cavities, abscesses, and tooth loss are unfortunate symptoms of advanced gum disease.

 Receding gums provide the perfect environment for bacteria colonies to grow and flourish.
-Without proper hygiene, the bacteria is allowed to thrive and eat away at the surface of the teeth.
+Without proper hygiene, the bacteria is allowed to thrive and eat away at the surface of the teeth making your teeth sensitive.

 Fortunately, this negative progress can be prevented with proactive measures.

 The American Dental Association recommends brushing twice each day with fluoridated toothpaste, flossing daily, and visiting a dentist twice annually for cleanings and exams.

 Read along for six simple ways you can quickly reduce gum swelling and improve your overall oral health.
 These steps are straightforward and inexpensive.

 If you are showing early signs of gum disease, it is a good time to start thinking about your brushing routine.
 It is important to brush twice each day, preferably once in the morning and once in the evening.